• Proposed

 Geographic range

-In the mountains, it is known from the Sierra Nevada in California, the Cascade Range in California and Oregon, and the northern Rocky Mountains in Idaho.
-It is also reported from coastal collections in Mendocino County, California, USA and British Columbia, Canada; these collections should be regarded with some skepticism, and be compared genetically with montane collections.
+In the mountains, Ramaria thiersii is known from the Sierra Nevada in California, the Cascade Range in California and Oregon, and the northern Rocky Mountains in Idaho.
+It is also reported from coastal collections in Mendocino County, California, USA and British Columbia, Canada; these collections should be regarded with some skepticism and be compared genetically with montane collections.
+They are not considered in this assessment.

 Population and Trends

-Population occurs over a widespread area, with fairly continuous records in the Sierra Nevada range in California, and more disjunct populations in the Cascade Range, the Rocky Mountains in Idaho, and clusters of coastal northern California and British Columbia collections.
-Currently known from ~25 locations (Siegel et al. 2019, Mycoportal 2021), but likely under reported from the California mountains.
-Data to fully assess trends is lacking.
+Population occurs over a widespread area, with fairly continuous records in the Sierra Nevada range in California, plus populations in the Cascade Range and the Rocky Mountains in Idaho.
+Currently known from ~20 locations (Siegel et al. 2019, Mycoportal 2024), but likely under reported from the California mountains.
+Conservatively, there are up to 100 times the number of sites where the species occurs.
+Assuming 4-8 mature individuals at each site, its population size is estimated to be between 8,000-1600, all in one subpopulation.
+Data to fully assess population trends are lacking, but past and ongoing habitat loss and decrease in quality likely is negatively impacting the species. .

 Habitat and Ecology